 My first interaction with a Monte Carlo simulation was not a very pleasant experience.
 It was a exam problem based on a difficult text book and an even more incomprehensible study note that I had hardly understood.
 But over the years great teachers like Mark Broadie, friends like Carlos Desmaras and students at SP Jain and Alchemy platforms finally helped me crack the code.

 This note starts with the basic concepts and ends with some fairly complex applications of Monte Carlo Simulations tools.
 The interest rate modeling piece is covered with a downloadable pdf file that Mark shared with us at Columbia as part of his course on Security pricing.
 Irrespective of how much I grow and write and teach it will be difficult for me to beat the simple elegance of his 10 pages on interest rate modelling.

 The key to building painless simulation models is spending time on understanding the process you are trying to model.
-Take a look at building financial models and linking the financial model posts before you start to read up on Monte Carlo Simulations.
+Take a look at building financial models and linking the financial model posts below before you start to read up on Monte Carlo Simulations.
 The more time spent on design and structure, the more efficient your model and the quicker you can put it to work.

 If as part of your initial analysis you have already identified the correct processes and model drivers, building the sheet become a great deal simpler.

 Monte Carlo simulation.
 First steps and lessons.